FourcanAbdullah/3D_Reconstruction/README.md

-What it is

-How to run with VS Code Dev Containers
-How to Run in Ubuntu:
+#How to Run in Ubuntu:
+##Required to have GPU to work!
-After Cloning the Repo, Open the Folder in VSCode then make sure to install the Dev Containers Extension in VScode.
+##After Cloning the Repo, Open the Folder in VSCode then make sure to install the Dev Containers Extension in VScode.
 Also Install Docker Version 17.12.0 or later and make sure the user is in the docker profile.(you may need to log out and log in for changes to take place)
-Make sure that you have nvidia docker, nvidia smi, nvidia-cuda-toolkit installed in the main system.
+##Make sure that you have nvidia docker, nvidia smi, nvidia-cuda-toolkit installed in the main system.
-# Add NVIDIA's package repositories
+##Before opening the devcontainer on a machine with a GPU, go to the .devcontainer folder
+open devcontainer.json
+inside "runArgs":[]
+add to the first line: "--gpus=all",
+--On a CPU-only / old-GPU machine:
+--remove:  "--gpus=all",
+##How I added added GPU to container (if you want to use this make sure you are outside of container, in root folder.) there are tuturials to set this up below.
 sudo mkdir -p /etc/systemd/system/docker.service.d sudo tee /etc/systemd/system/docker.service.d/override.conf > /dev/null <<EOF
 [Service]